Child Behavior Checklist: Scoring

 There are two "broadband" scales that combine several of the syndrome scales: Internalizing problems sums the Anxious/depressed, Withdrawn-depressed, and Somatic complaints scores; Externalizing problems combines Rule-breaking and Aggressive behavior.
 There also is a Total problems score, which is the sum of the scores of all the problem items.

 After 2001, the CBCL also included a set of "DSM-oriented" scales, made of items that a panel of experts picked as matching parts of the diagnostic criteria for DSM-IV disorders.
 The CBCL also has a few items that only contribute to the Total score, which were considered clinically important even though too rare to lump into the syndrome scales.

 The CBCL also uses a normative sample to create standard scores.
 These compare the raw score to what would be typical compared to responses for youths of the same gender and similar age (the school-aged version splits the age groups into 6–10 years and 11–18 years).
 The standard scores are scaled so that 50 is average for the youth's age and gender, with a standard deviation of 10 points.
 Higher scores indicate greater problems.
 For each syndrome, Internalizing and Externalizing problem scales, and the total score, scores can be interpreted as falling in the normal, borderline, or clinical behavior.
 Any score that falls below the 93rd percentile is considered normal, scores between the 93–97th percentile are borderline clinical, and any score above the 97th percentile are in the clinical range.

 Norms take into account both age and gender; there are separate norms for girls and boys, and separate norms for ages 6–11 and ages 12–18.

 Psychometric properties

 Reliability

 Reliability refers to whether the scores are reproducible.
 Unless otherwise specified, the reliability scores and values come from studies done with a United States population sample.

+Diagnostic performance

+Based on a 2024 systematic literature review and meta analysis commissioned by the Patient-Centered Outcomes Research Institute (PCORI), the CBCL is the most frequently evaluated tool for the diagnosis of ADHD.
+Though research evaluating its usefulness has used different cutoffs, and has examined both the attention deficit/hyperactivity problems subscale as well as other CBCL subscales, results have generally shown high levels of sensitivity, indicating that the CBCL can successfully identify between 71 percent and 84 percent of individuals with ADHD as positive for the disorder.
+Specificity estimates in these same studies show that the CBCL successfully designated between 33 percent and 93 percent of individuals who do not have ADHD as negative for the disorder.
+Another 2024 systematic review found that while the CBCL has good diagnostic performance, results can vary depending on the subscale used and the population being assessed.
+A systematic review published in 2025 reported that the 8-item Obsessive-Compulsive Subscale (CBCL-OCD/OCS) has moderate diagnostic accuracy (AUC 0.84) for identifying probable OCD in youth, supporting its use as a screening tool for specialist referral.